kohesive/kovert/README.md

 # Kovert

-The invisible REST (and soon for web) framework.
-It is "invisible" since it does not invade your code, not even with annotations.
+The invisible REST (and WEB) framework.
+It is "invisible" since it does not invade your code, and only uses annotations for exception cases (or view rendering).

 Kovert is a simple framework that binds your Kotlin classes into your Vert.x 3 (and soon Undertow) routers.
 It does not try to replace or rebuild these frameworks and only handles the task of providing the "last mile" binding to your controllers.
 From a fairly normal looking Kotlin class, Kovert can infer the route path and parameters.

-This is an experiment to see how far we can get without looking like JAX-RS.
-If you want tons of JAX-RS annotations instead of happy Kovert inference, please use [Vertx-Nubes](https://github.com/aesteve/vertx-nubes) for Vert-x and [Kikaha](http://kikaha.skullabs.io) for Undertow, or take a peek at [SparkJava](http://sparkjava.com).
+This framework is opinionated and optimized for easy coding and default behavior typical of most apps.
+If you want more control, please use [Vertx-Nubes](https://github.com/aesteve/vertx-nubes) for Vert-x and [Kikaha](http://kikaha.skullabs.io) for Undertow, or take a peek at [SparkJava](http://sparkjava.com).

 For starting an application with Kovert, you have two options: